empoweredfutures/ef-tech-docs/contributing.md

 The current projects under development are:

-- the mentorship platform (MP)
+- "EF Connect" (internally known as "mentorship platform")
-- an Android and iOS export of the mentorship platform (Native)
+- Android and iOS ports of EF Connect
-- the task management app (TMA)
+- "Lets Go" (internally known as "task management app")

-To contribute to the projects in Empowered Futures, check out the [Task Management App](https://wonderful-tree-0ee814e0f.5.azurestaticapps.net).
+To contribute to the projects in Empowered Futures, check out [Lets Go](https://wonderful-tree-0ee814e0f.5.azurestaticapps.net).

 Once you've joined the "Tech" committee you can visit the committee tasks from the side menu.
 You'll see list of tasks that you can work on in the "Incomplete" section.